 About those supplements: there are multiple methods, and your particular health profile determines how well you can absorb Vitamin B12.
 Keep in mind, though, that excessive use of stomach acid blockers (such as Tums) is counterproductive when supplementing with Vitamin B12.

 For severe B12 deficiency, supplementing can help overcome the harshest side effects and symptoms.
 The 3 primary administration routes are oral, subcutaneous injections and intramuscular injections.
-Urgent Care Extra offers intramuscular injections of B12 – check out our Medical Weight Loss Program today!
+Banner Urgent Care offers intramuscular injections of B12 – check out our Medical Weight Loss Program today!

 Vitamin B12 is just a small part of the complete health picture – a vital one, no doubt, but a single building block nonetheless.
 Similarly, your medical care needs a well-rounded base.
-Urgent Care Extra, the leading network of urgent care walk-in clinics in Arizona and Nevada, is a critical part of anyone’s well-being.
+Banner Urgent Care, the leading network of urgent care walk-in clinics in Arizona and Nevada, is a critical part of anyone’s well-being.
 We’re not just about immediate medical attention, either – you’ll receive the best possible healthcare for non-life-threatening emergencies, too.
 We also offer long-term healthcare, employer services (including worker’s comp and drug test programs), physicals, flu shots and much more.

 We’ve become a preferred source of both regular and urgent care for residents in the southwest U.S., and we’d love to help you today!
 Visit any of our urgent care clinics – we have more than 40 in all – or give us a call at (480) 988-9108.
-Thanks for reading the UCE blog – if you have any feedback, feel free to drop us a line.
+Thanks for reading the Banner Urgent Care blog – if you have any feedback, feel free to drop us a line.